 It’s worth noting that while a multi-tool is one of the first tools you should invest in, you’ll eventually want to get a full-size, separate wrenches, screwdrivers and chain tools and use the multi-tool as a backup or portable option.
 Full size tools are usually easier to maneuver at different angles, depending on the project at hand.

-Tire levers are another basic tool that makes changing your own flat possible.
-The levers make it easy to first lift the tire, then slide it off the entirety of the rim.
+Tire levers are another set of basic best tools that makes changing your own flat tire possible.
+A tire lever makes it easy to first lift the tire, then slide it off the entirety of the rim.
 Park Tool’s TL-1.2 tire lever set ($4.95) is a durable must-have designed to take off both standard and tubeless tires.

-Spare inner tubes are a no-brainer; unless you’re planning to patch a puncture, you’ll need spare tubes to be able to keep riding after a flat.
+Spare inner tubes are a no-brainer for your tool kit; unless you’re planning to patch a puncture, you’ll need spare tubes to be able to keep riding after a flat.
 A patch kit is useful to have on you in case you forgot your tubes or are riding long distance and can’t stock up on extra supplies.
 Quite self-explanatory, patches allow you to temporarily seal a hole in your inner tube until you can properly change it.
 Check out Topeak’s Rescue Box ($25.49) for a handy and affordable option to slip in your back pocket.

-Lubricant is a staple for keeping your chain, pedal attachments, pulleys and cables well-oiled and silent.
+Lubricant is a maintenance staple for keeping your chain, pedal attachments, pulleys and cables well-oiled and silent.
 As a general rule of thumb, you should lube your chain every 200 miles or so, and after riding in wet weather.
-Depending on how frequently you bike, this could mean a couple of times a month.
+Depending on how frequently you bike, this could mean a couple of times a month so well worth having a selection in your bike tool kit for home maintenance.
 Finish Line’s selection of lubricants, degreasers and other crucial cleaning agents has all you need to keep your bike spotless at home.

 Learning how to lubricate your chain based on your regular riding conditions is the first step (start by figuring out if you need to use wet or dry lube, for example).
 This will help you avoid shifting problems, rust, and the dreaded screech of a neglected chain.
 Stock up on rags and gloves in advance, as you’ll likely go through plenty of both when dealing with grease.
 A set of cleaning brushes of different sizes will help you access hidden parts of your bike that collect the most dust and debris.

-Once you’re comfortable taking your bike apart and putting it back together, you’ll be able to soak, scrub and degrease parts individually for a full cleaning.
+Once you’re comfortable with the maintenance involved in taking your bike apart and putting it back together, you’ll be able to soak, scrub and degrease parts individually for a full cleaning.